robmelfi/rc-raspi.github.io/README.md

 [![](http://img.youtube.com/vi/b8VcnN9qe1E/0.jpg)](https://www.youtube.com/watch?v=b8VcnN9qe1E "rcraspi")

-This application was generated using JHipster 5.7.0, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).
+This application was generated using JHipster 5.7.1, you can find documentation and help at [JHipster Homepage and latest documentation][].

 ## About